CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-3.md

     >**Note:** It may take 2-3 minutes to build the Docker container.

-1. Enter the following commands at the Terminal window prompt.
+1. Enter the following commands at the Terminal window prompt and press **Enter**.
 These commands tag the back-end container and push the container to ACR.

    ```
    docker tag "pycontosohotel-backend:v1.0.0" "$ACR_NAME.azurecr.io/pycontosohotel-backend:v1.0.0"